Dominant yellow (also known as clear sable or fawn) describes a phenotype with a red base color with very little dark-tipped sabling.

 Recessive Black | a | (VP2) | (HCP3) |

-Ay is the most dominant trait in this allelic series meaning dogs with an Ay/- genotype can be carriers for any other A-Locus variant, e.g. Ay/at.
+Ay is the top dominant variant in the allelic series at the A locus.
+Meaning, dogs with an Ay/- genotype can be carriers for any other A locus variant, e.g. Ay/at or Ay/aw.

 Clear Sable Patterns